 The innovative project ideas for our first annual contest really impressed the chairs and judges.
 We had 46 entries from residents and fellows in 11 programs.

-Residents of the three winning projects will implement their ideas with the support of Banner Good Samaritan's multidisciplinary teams and present their improvements at Graduate Medical Education Quality and Safety Day on May 16, 2014.
+Residents of the three winning projects implemented their ideas with the support of Banner Good Samaritan's multidisciplinary teams and present their improvements at the Graduate Medical Education Quality and Safety Day on May 16, 2014.

 (Left to Right: Ryan Evans, MD; Lise Harper, MD;